 General Information - The Media Center is located in the Stanny Sanders Library on the Moorhead Campus and is designed to supply curriculum-related and media materials to the faculty and students of Mississippi Delta Community College.
 The Media Center is responsible for the booking of the CCN, satellite downlink programs, any equipment, and media.
-The center houses audiovisual materials including a wide assortment of videocassettes, films, slides, multimedia, CDs, DVDs, records, and audio-cassettes, as well as the equipment to use the media.
-The materials in the Media Center are listed in the OC with appropriate call numbers.
+The center houses audiovisual materials including a wide assortment of videocassettes, multimedia, CDs, DVDs, and records, as well as the equipment to use the media.
+The materials in the Media Center are listed in the OCC with appropriate call numbers.
 These resources are in closed stacks and must be obtained from the Media Center.
 They are for library and classroom use only unless special permission is granted.
 Media center resources are available to all campuses.